-The using of such music content for consumers is obvious.
+The use of such music content for consumers is obvious.
 The owner of the resource as well earns by selling music.
 But what is a musician?
-The more songs in the library, the less likely that his song will be purchased.
+The more songs in the library, the less likely it is that his song will be purchased.

-In addition, the effect of recommendations leads to the fact that buyers are first of all pay attention to the tracks that are in the top of rankings.
+In addition, the effect of recommendations leads to the fact that buyers are first to pay attention to the tracks that are at the top of rankings.
 As a result – the main sales generate dozens of songs, and a huge amount of good musical material remains untapped.

 So, What are the future trends of stock music?
-In such a situation, the musicians lose their motivation, and the society is deprived of the opportunity to hear new and exciting things that will never be created.
-Perhaps the decline in pay for work will lead to the creation of music that will be engaged in only really enthusiasts.
+In such a situation, the musicians lose their motivation, and society is deprived of the opportunity to hear new and exciting things that will never be created.
+Perhaps the decline in pay for work will lead to the creation of music that will be engaged only really, enthusiasts.